-Extension Necessity Criticality Description Authority Key Identifier Required FALSE The SHA-1 hash value of the root CA's public key.
-Subject Key Identifier Required FALSE The SHA-1 hash value of the cross-certified CA's public key.
-CRL Distribution Points Required FALSE The HTTP URL of the root CA's CRL service.
-Authority Information Access Required FALSE Two items of information included in this extension: The HTTP URL of the root CA's certificate.
-The HTTP URL of the root CA's OCSP responder.
-Certificate Policies Required FALSE This extension is used to indicate the certificate policies that the root CA approved and permitted the cross-certified CA to use.
+Extension Presence Criticality Description Authority Key Identifier MUST N Only the keyldentifier field, used to contain the SHA-1 hash value of the root CA's public key, is present in this extension.
+Its value must be identical to the subjectKeyldentifier extension of the self-signed certificate issued by the root CA. Subject Key Identifier MUST N The SHA-1 hash value of the cross-certified CA's public key.
+CRL Distribution Points MUST N The HTTP URL of the root CA's CRL service.
+Authority Information Access MUST N This extension shall contain at least one of the following: > The HTTP URL of the root CA's self-signed certificate (optional) > The HTTP URL of the root CA's OCSP responder (optional) Certificate Policies MUST N This extension is used to indicate the one or more CP OIDs that the root CA approved and permitted the cross-certified CA to use.
 The policy qualifier field in this extension may be used as needed.
 When using this field, it may contain a CPS pointer qualifier that points to this CPS.
-One or more of the following CP OIDs may be contained in this extension: > CP OIDs defined in the ePKI CP. > the CA/Browser Forum-assigned OID(s) referenced in the ePKI CP.
-Policy Mappings Required FALSE This extension is used to indicate the correspondences between the certificate policies of the cross-certified CA and the ones of the root CA. It lists one or more pairs of CP OIDs.
-The pairing indicates the root CA considers its CP OID equivalent to
+One or more of the following CP OIDs may be contained in this extension: > The CA/Browser Forum-assigned OID(s) referenced in the ePKI CP. > CP OIDs defined in the ePKI CP.
+Policy Mappings Optional N This extension is used to indicate the correspondences between the certificate policies of the cross-certified CA and the ones of the root CA. It lists one or more pairs of CP OIDs.
+The pairing indicates the root CA considers its CP OID equivalent to the cross-certified CA's CP OID.
+Key Usage MUST Y Bits contained in this extension are as follows: > keyCertSign (required) > cRLSign (required)